Helston Railway: Truthall Halt

 A latecomer to the passenger facilities on the branch, Truthall Halt (Gorta Treyudhel) was opened on 3 July 1905, at a location about 1+3/4 mile north of Helston; it served the village of Trannack and also Truthall Manor.
 It was renamed Truthall Platform in July 1906 and reverted to Truthall Halt in the 1960s.
 Some tickets referred to it as Truthall Bridge Halt.
 It had a single platform 84 ft long on the down side of the line, though it was shortened later to about 50 ft.

 Helston

 Laid out as a through station for the possible extension to the Lizard, Helston station had a single platform on the up side of the line; there was an engine release line, with goods facilities on the east side of the station.
 There was also a carriage shed for the two-coach branch train, and a single-road engine shed built in 1887, lasting until 1963.
-The proposals for a light railway extension to the Lizard in the 1890s were not pursued.
+The proposals for a light railway extension to the Lizard in the 1890s, authorised by the Lizard Light Railway Order 1898, were not pursued.

 Helston station was much used by service personnel based at RNAS Culdrose from 1947.
 The Royal Navy Air station is on the southern margin of Helston.
 If sufficient money had been given to extend to RNAS Culdrose, the line might have been saved.